Cart 0

 • If you want to make the bag exactly as mine - you’ll need both sets for the flowers clusters, (1 of each colour way) plus 1 full size skein (115g) of a Main Colour for the squares, joins, edging, and handles.

-For the bag sample, I used braided cotton cords and crocheted over them to create sturdy handles, and added a bag base for extra stability.
+For the bag sample, I tried many different methods to make the handles, eventually using a simple slip stitch crochet method to create sturdy handles, and added a bag base for extra stability.

 Whether you go for glow or that vintage vibe, this project is a joy to make—and even more fun to carry.